 For implementing the notice and takedown procedure, the website operator must:

 To benefit from the safe harbor of the DMCA, you need to register a Designated Copyright agent for your site.
 You should file a request with the Copyright office.
-This is only available for the US.
-You can complete the registration process by using the new electronic system of the Copyright’s office.
+This is only available in the US.
+You can complete the registration process by using the new electronic system of the Copyright office.

 Remember that the registration is only valid for three years.
-You have to renew it after that, if you don’t want to lose the safe harbor protection.
+You have to renew it after that if you don’t want to lose safe harbor protection.

 Here are a few suggestions of what to include in the DMCA policy of your site:

-2. Identification of the material that is allegedly copying from the original work
+- Identification of the material that is allegedly copied from the original work

-5. A statement that the claim is accurate and is liable for penalty of perjury
+- A statement that the claim is accurate and is liable for a penalty of perjury

-Additionally, if a user makes repeated offences, then you may consider removing that user from accessing your website.
+Additionally, if a user makes repeated offenses, then you may consider removing that user from accessing your website.

-It doesn’t protect you from other digital offences like violations of trade secret laws, non-disclosure agreements, trademark infringements, defamation claims and more.
+It doesn’t protect you from other digital offenses like violations of trade secret laws, non-disclosure agreements, trademark infringements, defamation claims, and more.

-The Safe Harbor of DMCA ensures that your platform or ecommerce site remain protected from the actions of your users.
-This is what that has helped major online platforms like YouTube, Pinterest, and Facebook remain sources of creative content where users can submit and share content.
+The Safe Harbor of DMCA ensures that your platform or ecommerce site remains protected from the actions of your users.
+This is what has helped major online platforms like YouTube, Pinterest, and Facebook remain sources of creative content where users can submit and share content.

 Now, coming to the other side of the equation,

 The first step is to use copyscape.com, to find if other copies of your website exist on the internet.
-Type in the home page of your site and do a search.
+Type in the home page of your site and search.
 If you get results, then you know that your content has been copied online.
 Use the advanced tools available on this site, to track other pages that may have your content.
-If doing this at regular intervals seems exigent, you can hire a professional seo services agency who can keep an eye on your content while making efforts to boost your website search engine visibility.
+If doing this at regular intervals seems exigent, you can hire a Shopify SEO services agency that can keep an eye on your content while making efforts to boost your website’s search engine visibility.

 Once you have identified web pages that have copied your content, the next step is to request them to take down the content.
 You will likely face any one of these three scenarios: